fasterius/dotfiles/README.md

    containing a git username and email, as well as the path to the global gitignore file.

+ * `lsp/`: Configuration files for language server protocols.

+ * `scripts/`: Some convenience scripts for running common tasks, including creating Apptainer images from local Docker images; creating AMD/Intel-based Conda environments on ARM-platforms; and starting new TMUX sessions with a default pane layout.

  * `tmux/`: The `tmux.conf` file contains general configuration for [Tmux][6], including functionality to make it play well with Vim (*e.g.* moving between Vim splits any Tmux panes in the same way).

- * `vim/` and `nvim/`: Settings for Vim and Neovim, respective.
-You can read more about what the different directories do in this [great overview][7] over at [Learn Vimscript the Hard way][8], which is an excellent vim resource in general.
+ * `vim/` and `nvim/`: Settings for Vim and Neovim, respectively.
+You can read more about what the different directories do in this [great overview][7] over at [Learn Vimscript the Hard Way][8], which is an excellent vim resource in general.

 [3]: https://github.com/alacritty/alacritty